Nausea-Friendly Meals for Ozempic | Gentle Foods That Actually Stay Down

 4. Plain Greek Yogurt + Honey

 Cold, smooth, minimal smell.
-Greek yogurt is one of the few foods that's both high-protein and genuinely easy on an upset stomach.
+This protein-packed dairy is one of the few foods that's both high-protein and genuinely easy on an upset digestive system.
 The probiotics may actually help with the GI disruption semaglutide causes.
-Keep it plain — flavored yogurts often have too much sugar, which can make nausea worse.
+Keep it plain — flavored options often have too much sugar, which can make queasiness worse.

 - 3/4 cup plain Greek yogurt (2% or full fat)